 If you are enabling identity federation on an existing workspace, do the following:

 Migrate workspace-level SCIM provisioning to the account level

 If you have a workspace-level SCIM provisioning set up your workspace, you should set up account-level SCIM provisioning and turn off the workspace-level SCIM provisioner.
 Workspace-level SCIM will continue to create and update workspace-local groups.
 Databricks recommends using account groups instead of workspace-local groups to take advantage of centralized workspace assignment and data access management using Unity Catalog.
 Workspace-level SCIM also does not recognize account groups that are assigned to your identity federated workspace and workspace-level SCIM API calls will fail if they involve account groups.
 For more information about how to disable workspace-level SCIM, see Migrate workspace-level SCIM provisioning to the account level.

 Convert workspace-local groups to account groups

 Databricks recommends converting your existing workspace-local groups to account groups.
 See Migrate workspace-local groups to account groups for instructions.
-After you migrate the group to the account, you need to grant the new account group access to workspaces, objects, and functionality in the workspace for the group members to maintain their access.

 Now that identity federation is enabled on your workspace, you can assign the users, service principals, and groups in your account permissions on that workspace.
 Databricks recommends that you assign groups permissions to workspaces instead of assigning workspace permissions to users individually.
 All Databricks identities can be assigned as members of groups, and members inherit permissions that are assigned to their group.